rhezab/rhezab-notes/_build/html/_sources/ml/logistic_regression.rst.txt

 Logistic Regression
 ===================

 In this section we'll learn our first classification model class: logistic regression.
-As with linear regression, our approach will be to "invent" logistic regression for ourselves.
+Our approach will be to "invent" logistic regression for ourselves.

 Here's how we'll do that: